NPM19/My-Tween/README.md

 This is not intended to compete with professional tweening libraries.
 Instead, it focuses on exploring design ideas, performance considerations, and low-allocation data handling.

-The system is intentionally minimal and is best used for educational purposes or simple animations such as UI transitions.
+You can use it however you seem it fit you project but The system is intentionally minimal and is best used for educational purposes or simple animations such as UI transitions.

-Design Goals
+--Design Goals

 Learn how tweening systems are structured internally.